You Decide 🤔... Modern Slavery or Apprenticeship

 The college-only route is a modern aberration.
 Take a look at these new videos we’ve uploaded answering comments about slavery.

-Apprentices develop fast with us and it's something regulars to the salon notice.
+Apprentices develop fast with us and it's something regular clients notice.
 The awkwardness and hesitance of the early months develops into someone more confident, capable and assured

 Clients often ask how long the training is and I struggle to answer.
 I think people want to hear something nice and clear, like, it's a one-year apprenticeship, or a three-year programme.